konflux-ci/image-controller/README.md

-# The Image Controller for Stonesoup
+# The Image Controller for AppStudio
-The Image Controller for Stonesoup helps set up container image repositories for StoneSoup `Components`.
+The Image Controller for AppStudio helps set up container image repositories for AppStudio `Components`.

 ## Try it!